 The Museum Sinclair-Haus, run by the Art and Nature Foundation (Stiftung Kunst und Natur), is the only art museum in Germany with a thematic focus on contemporary art and nature.
 Its environmentally conscious exhibitions and art education programmes explore the interrelationships between different living beings, raising awareness of the network of connections within the non-human world and humanity’s role within it.
 People of all ages are encouraged to experience the vitality of the world in a diverse ways.

-Participants experience a sense of self-efficacy through artistic and creative processes – such as working with their hands, exploring their surroundings, engaging all their senses, and sharing their experiences.
+Participants experienced a sense of self-efficacy through artistic and creative processes – such as working with their hands, exploring their surroundings, engaging all their senses, and sharing their experiences.
 Art education opens up spaces of possibility and resonance in which one’s relationships with the living world can be explored and experienced.
 Artistic practice fosters imagination and creativity and helps us envision alternative futures.
 Through collective thinking and experimentation, these future scenarios can become tangible and conceivable.

 How can we use cultural and art education to establish relationships with—and develop new ways of connecting to—plants, animals, fungi, the soil and the natural cycles of life?
 How can we create opportunities to experience the vitality of our surroundings?

-Who can take part?
+Who was taking part?

 Art educators, curators, artists, academics and anyone with an interest in art and nature.